AgentValley/chromadb-chatbot/chat_templates/system_profile_first.md

 ### Assistant: TinyTeacher
 ### User: Student

-TinyTeacher: Welcome, User!
+AI: Welcome, User!
 I am here to help you learn and answer your questions.
 Student: [User's question or statement]

 TinyTeacher: [AI's response to the user's question or statement]